Lagree vs Pilates

 Origins and Philosophy

 Pilates was created by Joseph Pilates in the early 20th century as a rehabilitation method focused on core strength, flexibility, and body awareness.
-Lagree was developed in 2001 by Sebastien Lagree, who wanted a workout that combined the controlled movements of Pilates with the cardiovascular intensity of a high-intensity session.
-While Pilates prioritises alignment and rehabilitation, Lagree is designed for body transformation through muscular endurance and metabolic conditioning.
+Originally called Contrology, it was designed to help injured soldiers regain mobility and strength through controlled, precise movements.
+Lagree was developed in 2001 by Sebastien Lagree in Los Angeles, who recognised that Pilates, while effective for rehabilitation, lacked the intensity needed for significant body transformation.
+He wanted a workout that combined the controlled movements of Pilates with the cardiovascular intensity of a high-intensity session, ultimately creating a system that targets muscular endurance, cardiovascular conditioning, and body composition in a single class.
+While Pilates prioritises alignment and rehabilitation, Lagree is designed for those seeking tangible physical change through progressive overload and sustained muscular effort.

 Equipment: Reformer vs Megaformer

 Traditional Pilates uses a Reformer — a sliding carriage with springs for resistance.
+The Reformer is a well-designed machine, but its lighter spring system and smaller platform limit the range and intensity of exercises possible.
 Lagree uses the Megaformer (or Mega Pro at Eden Social Club), a larger, more versatile machine with a wider platform, heavier spring resistance, and handles positioned for a greater range of exercises.
-The Megaformer allows seamless transitions between moves, keeping your heart rate elevated throughout the class.
+The Mega Pro features front and back platforms connected by a gliding carriage, with multiple spring attachments offering variable resistance levels.
+This design allows seamless transitions between moves, keeping your heart rate elevated throughout the class.
+The wider carriage also enables exercises that challenge stability and balance in ways the Reformer simply cannot replicate.

 Intensity and Muscle Engagement

 Pilates classes tend to focus on slow, precise movements with periods of rest between exercises.
-Lagree classes maintain constant tension on the muscles with no rest periods.
+The pace allows for conscious muscle activation but limits cardiovascular engagement and overall calorie expenditure.
+Lagree classes maintain constant tension on the muscles with no rest periods — from the moment class begins to the final exercise, your muscles are under load.
 The slow, controlled tempo (typically 4 seconds per phase) combined with spring resistance means your muscles work to failure, delivering a more intense workout in less time.
+This approach recruits both slow-twitch and fast-twitch muscle fibres, creating a comprehensive stimulus that builds endurance, strength, and definition simultaneously.
+The result is a workout that leaves your muscles trembling — a clear sign of deep muscular engagement that Pilates rarely achieves.

 Results and Benefits

 Both methods improve core strength, flexibility, and posture.
-However, Lagree's higher intensity means you burn significantly more calories per session — often 300 to 600 calories in a single 50-minute class.
-Lagree also builds more visible muscle tone due to the progressive overload and time-under-tension approach.
+However, Lagree's higher intensity means you burn significantly more calories per session — often 300 to 600 calories in a single 50-minute class compared to Pilates' typical 150 to 300 calories.
+Lagree also builds more visible muscle tone due to the progressive overload and time-under-tension approach, which stimulates muscle hypertrophy without adding bulk.
+The afterburn effect, or excess post-exercise oxygen consumption (EPOC), is notably higher with Lagree, meaning your metabolism remains elevated for hours after class.
+For those pursuing body recomposition — losing fat while building lean muscle — Lagree provides a more direct path to results than traditional Pilates, which primarily focuses on toning and rehabilitation.

 - Lagree burns more calories per session than traditional Pilates